solana-developers/helpers/README.md

 Eg, to make two new users, and two tokens:

 - the first user with million of the first token, none of the second token, and 1 SOL
-- the second user with 1none of the first token, 1 million of the second token, and 1 SOL
+- the second user with none of the first token, 1 million of the second token, and 1 SOL

 Just run: